-"Still-Fishing" (also known as dead-sticking or plunking) dough bait for trout is a popular and productive method for catching trout from lakes, reservoirs and rivers, many of which are frequently stocked with hatchery trout.
-It’s so Easy:Cast out, allow your outfit to sink to the bottom, wait for a bite, and set-the-hook when your rod tip dips toward the water.
-It’s important to leave some slack in your line, so trout can swim off with your bait and swallow it without feeling line resistance before you yank back on your rod tip to set the hook.
+Once your outfit is rigged and baited, the basic method is pretty simple; just cast out, allow your outfit to sink to the bottom, wait for a bite, and set-the-hook when your rod tip dips toward the water.
+It’s a good idea to leave some slack in your line, so trout can swim off with your bait and swallow it without feeling line resistance, before you yank back on your rod tip to set the hook.
+By leaving a few feet of slack in your line you can see the line begin to tighten up as the trout swims away with your bait; signaling it’s time to set the hook.

-Important!
+To enable trout to quickly find your bait is the ticket to quick fishing success.
 When using PowerBait you can greatly increase your success by using the right amount of dough trout bait in combination with a Lil’ Corky single-egg-imitation such that your bait will float above bottom so cruising trout can quickly see/find it.
 This is fundamental to success and often results in quick limits!
-The buoyancy of your Lil Corky single-egg-imitation will take the guess work out of how much dough bait is the right amount to float your bait.
+And while using a Lil Corky to help float your already buoyant bait above the bottom may be new to you, its effectiveness is undeniable.
+In addition, the buoyancy of your Lil Corky single-egg-imitation will take the guess work out of how much dough bait is the right amount to float your baited hook above your sinker.

 When rigging a Lil’ Corky/PowerBait combination, use a ball of PowerBait slightly larger than your Lil’ Corky.
-We can tell you, based on extensive testing and observation of underwater video footage, that you will catch far more fish if your Lil’ Corky and PowerBait combination floats side-by-side in the water column.
+We can tell you, based on extensive testing, you will catch far more fish if your Lil’ Corky and PowerBait combination floats side-by-side in the water column.

-Selecting the Right Leader Length: Leader length is important because, after all, you want your bait floating at the depth the fish are cruising, which might be close to the bottom during times when the water is clear and sun bright, higher in the water column during the spring - when water temperatures begin to warm - early and/or late in the day, or on overcast days.
+Leader length is important because, after all, you want your bait floating at the depth the fish are cruising, which might be close to the bottom during times when the water is clear and sun bright, higher in the water column during the spring - when water temperatures begin to warm, early and/or late in the day, or on overcast days.
 And while the average leader length should be 18-to-24 inches, a leader long enough to extend above bottom-growing vegetation might be the ticket to success when trout are swimming just above the weed tops.

-Simply thread your main line (extending from your rod tip) through the hole in an oval egg sinker, add a small plastic bead, and tie your line end to a size ten (10) barrel swivel.
-Then attach your leader (18-to-24 inches), complete with Lil’ Corky threaded on leader above hook, to the free end of your swivel end, then mold a ball of PowerBait around your hook.
+To rig, simply thread your main line (extending from your rod tip) through the hole in an oval-egg sinker, add a small plastic bead, and tie your line end to a size ten (10) barrel swivel.
+Then attach your leader (18-to-24 inches), complete with Lil’ Corky threaded on leader above hook, to the free end of your swivel end and mold a ball of PowerBait around your hook.

 Terminal Tackle You Will Need:

-1) Selection of size 12 and 14 Lil’ Corky floating egg imitation/bait-floaters; the most popular colors being pink pearl, red, orange, pink, sherbet, clown, and (for night fishing - where legal) luminous flame.
+1) A few jars of the most popular PowerBait and/or Gulp! colors along with a selection of size 12 and 14 Lil’ Corky floating egg imitation/bait-floaters; the most popular Corky colors include pink pearl, red, orange, pink, sherbet, clown, and (for night fishing - where legal) luminous flame.

 2) Selection of size 12 and 14 treble hooks.